broom9/toggl_to_jira/README.md

 It will create a file "imported.yml" to store entries which are successfully pushed to JIRA, so they won't be imported into JIRA again.
 This list keeps 500 entry IDs at most.

+# Bonus Tools

+* auto_watch_issues: execute this script periodically to auto watch any issues found by a JQL.